ManuVdv/Website/content/about.ja.md

 ---------------------------

 Hi, I am Manu Vanderveeren.
 I am from Leuven, Belgium and started studying economics at the KU Leuven in 2017.
-I am ambitious, global minded and passionate about finance.I went on exchange to the City University of Honk Kong during the autumn of 2019 and I recently started studying at the London Business School.
+I am ambitious, global minded and passionate about finance.
+I went on exchange to the City University of Honk Kong during the autumn of 2019 and I recently started studying at the London Business School.

 **My Hong Kong Story**